 Grayscale: more than one-third of Americans would consider buying Bitcoins

-Grayscale did a survey of 1,100 Americans between the ages of 25 and 64 and the results indicated 36% or 21 million investors in U.S. would consider investing in Bitcoin or are interested in buying but are being held back by concerns such as threat of hacking and lack of regulation.
+Grayscale did a survey of 1,100 Americans between the ages of 25 and 64 and the results indicated 36% or 21 million investors in the U.S. would consider investing in Bitcoin or are interested in buying but are being held back by concerns such as the threat of hacking and lack of regulation.
 Seventy-five percent of all investors and sixty-eight percent of those who are interested in investing in Bitcoin.

 Grayscale Investments is a global leader in digital currency asset management and did the research in association with a market research firm known as Q8 Research.

 According to Grayscale, most of those interested in bitcoin, or about 70%, are parents and nearly half make less than $100,000 per year.
-This category is also more experienced and risk tolerant than average investors.
+This category is also more experienced and risk-tolerant than average investors.
 What makes bitcoin appealing to them is that they can invest small amounts in bitcoin in addition to the fact that there is growth potential and due to the scarcity (limited supply of 21 million units) of bitcoin, which are other appealing factors for bitcoin to investors.

-Grayscale said their research indicates that even a small allocation to crypto can increase overall performance of an investor's portfolio by only “modestly increasing” risk.
+Grayscale said their research indicates that even a small allocation to crypto can increase the overall performance of an investor's portfolio by only “modestly increasing” risk.
 Grayscale said that over the period from Sept.
-25, 2013 to June 30, 2019, adding just 5% in bitcoin to a simulated global 60% stock and 40% bond portfolio more than doubled cumulative returns from 41.9% to 90.9%.
+25, 2013, to June 30, 2019, adding just 5% in bitcoin to a simulated global 60% stock and 40% bond portfolio more than doubled cumulative returns from 41.9% to 90.9%.

-The survey points to a few of some of the challenges such as security and unclear regulation as well as their impacts to adoption of crypto.
-Currently, a total of nearly $1.39 billion has been stolen in crypto industry through hacking, according to a research by Block.
+The survey points to a few of some of the challenges such as security and unclear regulation as well as their impacts on the adoption of crypto.
+Currently, a total of nearly $1.39 billion has been stolen in the crypto industry through hacking, according to research by Block.
 In terms of regulatory clarity, the United States Senate Banking Committee is set to hold a hearing on crypto and blockchain regulatory framework on July 30, even as U.S. Treasury Secretary Steven Mnuchin recently yesterday said in an interview on CNBC’s Squawk Box that the future of cryptocurrency was bleak.